Silat Road Sikh Temple reopens after renovation

 After renovation and refurbishment works that lasted close to a year wrapped up recently, the temple's kitchen and its food preparation and dining areas have expanded in size by about 20 per cent, allowing volunteers to serve up to 2,000 meals a day in what is also a safer and more comfortable environment.

-On Saturday (July 3), the temple in Jalan Bukit Merah marked the completion of the works with an inauguration event, in which Prime Minister Lee Hsien Loong was the guest of honour.
+Yesterday, the temple in Jalan Bukit Merah marked the completion of the works with an inauguration event, during which Prime Minister Lee Hsien Loong was the guest of honour.

+The budget for the refurbishment works was $2.5 million, with funds raised from donors.

 Mr Baljit Singh, president of the Central Sikh Gurdwara Board which oversees the temple, said the expansion of the prayer hall will allow for weddings to be held at the temple.
 Previously, there was insufficient space to conduct some wedding rituals.